Crypto terminology, decoded.

 Canonical Transaction Ordering

-A rule in Bitcoin Cash that orders transactions within a block by their transaction ID, enabling faster lookup and mining optimizations.
+A Bitcoin Cash rule that orders transactions in a block by transaction ID rather than dependency order.

 CashAddr